Governor lifts ban on surge pricing for Lyft and Uber drivers

 LINCOLN, Neb.
-(WOWT) -- Faced with the prospect of a transportation squeeze as the College World Series sets up shop, Nebraska Governor Pete Ricketts has issued an executive order to halt a ban on dynamic pricing, so-called surge pricing, by Uber and Lyft drivers.
+(WOWT) -- Faced with the prospect of a transportation squeeze as the College World Series sets up shop, Nebraska Gov. Pete Ricketts has issued an executive order to halt a ban on dynamic pricing, so-called surge pricing, by Uber and Lyft drivers.

-Under state law, “Dynamic pricing shall not be permitted during any state of emergency declared by the Governor.”
+Under state law, “dynamic pricing shall not be permitted during any state of emergency declared by the Governor.”

 Uber drivers rely on "surge" pricing — boosted rates in areas where a lot of ride-share users are requesting a pick-up.